cls-python/cls-luigi_paper/README.md

 The `luigi-root.log` file contains the warnings that occurred during all runs.
 Note that the `luigi-interface.log` file may be too big to open, as it contains all the outputs during all runs.

+## Time and run savings

+Checkout th Jupyter Notebook `automl_pipelines/time_and_runs_analysis.ipynb` to see our how we calculated time and run saving using luigig's caching.

 ## Experiment Hardware